saadeghi/daisyui/src/docs/src/routes/components/indicator.svelte.md

 <ClassTable
 data="{[
   { type:'component', class: 'indicator', desc: 'Container element' },
-  { type:'component', class: 'indicator-item', desc: 'will be placed on the corner of sibiling' }, { type:'modifier', class: 'indicator-start', desc: 'align horizontally to the left' }, { type:'modifier', class: 'indicator-center', desc: 'align horizontally to the center' }, { type:'modifier', class: 'indicator-end', desc: 'align horizontally to the right (default)' },
+  { type:'component', class: 'indicator-item', desc: 'will be placed on the corner of sibling' }, { type:'modifier', class: 'indicator-start', desc: 'align horizontally to the left' }, { type:'modifier', class: 'indicator-center', desc: 'align horizontally to the center' }, { type:'modifier', class: 'indicator-end', desc: 'align horizontally to the right (default)' },